-- CoM above the top platform (Figure 3.5) - The transfer functions from F to X are computed for two specific locations of the B frames: - center of mass: coupled at low frequency due to non diagonal stiffness matrix (Figure 3.6a) - center of stiffness: coupled at high frequency due to non diagonal mass matrix (Figure 3.6b) - In both cases, we would get similar dynamics for a non-cubic stewart platform.
+- A cubic stewart platform is used with a cylindrical payload on top (Figure 3.5) - The transfer functions from F to X are computed for two specific locations of the B frames: - center of mass: coupled at low frequency due to non diagonal stiffness matrix (Figure 3.6a) - center of stiffness: coupled at high frequency due to non diagonal mass matrix (Figure 3.6b) - In both cases, similar dynamics for a non-cubic stewart platform would be obtained and the cubic architecture does not show any clear advantage.

-Payload's CoM at the cube's center It is therefore natural to try to have the cube's center and the center of mass of the moving part coincide at the same location li01'simul'fault'vibrat'isolat'point.

-• CoM at the center of the cube: Figure 3.7a
+Payload's CoM at the cube's center It is natural to try to have the cube's center (center of stiffness) and the center of mass of the moving part coincide at the same location li01'simul'fault'vibrat'isolat'point.
+To do so, the payload is located below the top platform, such that the center of mass of the moving body is at the cube's center (Figure 3.7a).

-This is what is physically done in [9]-[13] Shown in Figure 1.1b
+This is what is physically done in [9]-[13] (Figure 1.1b).

-The obtained dynamics is indeed well decoupled, thanks to the diagonal stiffness matrix and mass matrix as the same time.
+The obtained dynamics is indeed well decoupled, thanks to the diagonal stiffness matrix and mass matrix at the same time.